hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 }
 ```
 Note the syntax for ensuring that this virtual network is placed into the resource group we created earlier.

-Optional: regenerate the Terraform Graph to see how it changes.

 ???
 Hop over to your own workstation and regenerate the terraform graph.
 Point out that we now have a Virtual Network, that depends on the resource group.
 How did Terraform know these things are connected?